Preparing for Your Visit

 Step 1: Initial Evaluation

 Your first step is to call Jefferson's Kidney Transplant Program to schedule an initial evaluation, at 1-888-955-TRAN.
-We offer these appointments weekly at our Center City Philadelphia and Jefferson at the Navy Yard locations and once a month at our New Jersey satellite locations in Egg Harbor and Voorhees.
+We offer these appointments weekly at our Center City Philadelphia location and monthly at our New Jersey satellite locations in Egg Harbor and Voorhees and Pennsylvania satellite locations in Langhorne, Willow Grove, Bala Cynwyd, and the Navy Yard.

 Plan to spend at least half a day for this appointment.
 First, you will see a brief video that explains the transplant process at Jefferson.
 You will then meet with: